-Both the PREA Coordinator and PREA Compliance Manager acknowledge they have sufficient time to manage their PREA responsibilities.
-The auditor was advised the PREA Coordinator has three PREA analysts to assist with PREA Compliance throughout the state.
-At the time of the audit, one of these positions was vacant; however, the agency is currently in the process of filling the position.
+The PREA Coordinator advised she has three PREA analyst positions to assist with PREA Compliance throughout the state.
+At the time of the audit, two of these positions were vacant; however, the agency is currently in the process of filling the positions.
 In addition, the agency has a part-time hotline coordinator used to manage and log all calls that come in through the PREA hotline.
 The agency has 35 PREA Compliance Managers who manage PREA compliance at their facility.
 The state is divided into three regions and each PREA Analyst oversees PREA Compliance within their designated region.
 The PREA Coordinator, PREA Analysts, and PREA Compliance Managers meet annually to discuss any potential issues.
 Throughout the year, the PREA Coordinator maintains contact with the PREA Compliance Managers through email or phone.